scullyio/scully/docs/getting-started.md

 ];
 ```

-### Inject route service
+### Inject the route service

-Scully provides a service to easy get access on generated routes.
-To list these in your template open `home.component.ts` by adding the following code:
+Scully provides a service for accessing generated routes with ease.
+To use it, open the `home.component.ts` file and add the following code:

 ```ts
 import {ScullyRoutesService} from '@scullyio/ng-lib';